lilasaba/jpn_g2p/README.md

 ## Lexicon acquisition

-Finding non-propietary Japanese pronunciation lexica, that could be used as tarining data for the grapheme-to-phoneme (g2p) modeling, turned out to be non-straightforward, so for the basic g2p modeling they need to be created.
+Finding non-propietary Japanese pronunciation lexica, that could be used as training data for the grapheme-to-phoneme (g2p) modeling, turned out to be non-straightforward - so for the basic g2p modeling, the pronunciation dictionaries had to be created.
 Here I used two ways to create pronunciation lexica:

 + scrape Japanese Wiktionary for word-pron pairs